cweinberger/bpc/README.md

 The test assertions are written using `code` library.
 See [API reference](https://github.com/hapijs/code/blob/master/API.md).

+For spies, stubs and mocks, we use [Sinon.JS](http://sinonjs.org/releases/v4.4.2/).

 Once these minor prerequisites are in place, simply run this command from the command line, while in the BPC root directory;